-I felt like this was a fairly basic story.
-The Gambler is a remake of a 1974 James Caan movie by the same name.
-There isn’t a whole lot more than meets the eye, but sometimes it’s good to have a popcorn flick that feels real but at the same time doesn’t allow you to become too invested.
-Sometimes you are looking for a movie that isn’t very believable in your everyday life but could still be realistic if you sat back and thought about it.
+The Gambler was a fairly basic story.
+The film is a remake of a 1974 James Caan movie by the same name.
+There isn’t a whole lot more than meets the eye, but sometimes it’s good to have a popcorn flick that feels real while not letting you get too invested.
+Sometimes you are looking for a movie that isn’t very believable in your everyday life, but could still be realistic if you sat back and thought about it.
 The Gambler is that film.
 Wahlberg stars as Jim Bennett, an English 101 university professor/gambling addict.
-He is not a happy man, evidenced by his lack of success in the gambling arena and his less than enthusiastic persona when teaching his students.
+He is not a happy man, evidenced by his lack of success in the gambling arena and his less-than-enthusiastic persona when teaching his students.
 We first meet Jim at an underground casino.
-He brings $100,000 in cash and proceeds to lose it all while playing Blackjack in one sitting.
-He then proceeds to borrow money and lose all of that too.
-Before the movie is even 15 minutes old, Jim is $240,000 in debt with no real hope of getting out of it.
+He brings $100,000 in cash and proceeds to lose it all in one sitting while playing Blackjack.
+He then borrows money and loses it all, too.
+Before the movie is even 15 minutes old, Jim is $240,000 in debt, with no real hope of getting out.
 We learn his gambling addiction is real and is a driving force in his life.

 It’s an agonizing film at times.
 We don’t know whether to like Jim or not.
 He can come across as a real ass sometimes.
 And it’s not like he’s had to fight his way to be successful.
 His family comes from money.
 Jim’s mother has a tennis court and a pool at his house.
-Jim is a published author, albeit self-admittedly, an unsuccessful one.
+Jim is a published author, albeit self-admittedly unsuccessful.
 He seems to have given up on that dream.
-He does not like his job teaching the lowest level English class that his university offers, even telling his students that the only reason they are in his class is that they have to be.
-He can be passionate at times, but some of his lessons are life lessons and not related to content.
-He’ll end class early at other times, telling his students abruptly that they are kicked out.
-I thought it was odd for a professor who didn’t care much about his students to know all of their names still.
+He does not like his job teaching the lowest-level English class at his university, even telling his students that the only reason they are in his class is that they have to be.
+He can be passionate at times, but some of his lessons are more life-oriented than content-related.
+He’ll end class early at other times, abruptly telling his students they are kicked out.
+It was odd for a professor who didn’t care much about his students to still know all their names.
 I was a teacher for many years and a student for many more.
 A teacher who cares quickly learns their students’ names as fast as possible.
 A teacher who doesn’t care as much does not.
-At college, there is even less incentive to learn student names.
+At college, there is even less incentive to learn students’ names.
 In any case, this is a lesser point.

 The Gambler is not a heavy drama in the sense that gambling addiction ruins lives.
 It’s just not that deep.
 It by no means makes light of the subject, but it’s just not that heavy.
 Wahlberg doesn’t have everything figured out as Jim.
-There are plenty of scenes of Jim in a casino, losing large sums of money after large amounts of money, with no means of stopping himself.
+There are plenty of scenes of Jim in a casino, losing significant amounts of money after large amounts of money, with no means of stopping himself.
 The payoff was decent.
 I get how things came together between the characters, but I left the movie uncertain about what Jim learned and what he didn’t.
-I could buy into the fact that he was a changed man after this movie (because of a couple of unique circumstances that were not circumstances at the start of the film).
+I could buy into the idea that he was a changed man after this movie (because of a couple of unique circumstances that weren’t present at the start of the film).
 I’m willing to buy into them.
 I think conquering an addiction can be very difficult, but you start to see the situation a little differently when others become victims.
 That is sort of what happens.
 I’m cool with it.

-The Gambler movie is a little bit better than its scores reflect.
+The Gambler movie is better than its scores reflect.
 Nevertheless, I’m glad I saw it.
 You probably will be too.

 Plot 8.5/10